 By featuring this painting, I’m neither sermonizing about susceptibility to lustful temptation nor prescribing a life of stoic forbearance or intellectual devotion.
 So, please, before anyone gets their nose out of joint, don’t make any precise one-to-one correspondence that I’m some condescending Socrates trying to save blog readers from lascivious consort.
 We’re all human, and if Socrates espoused principled moderation, he was also known to have a social side of his own, in a culture that wasn’t prudish.
 In the wider context, I take him to mean a bit of what you fancy and a bit of mutual respect for other people to make their own personal decisions.
 Words such as temperance, abstinence, asceticism – these connote far too much a kind of dogma where, for me, Socrates connotes a kind of doctrine.

 Yes, Alcibiades apparently had a reputation for being fickle and enjoying more than his fair share of enjoyments.
 And yes, Socrates here does seem irked, almost like frustrated parent with incorrigible child, but I leave these details to the particulars of their relationship as compared to some metaphorical comment that might be attributed to me about you.
-Nonetheless, my message, however straightforward, is Socratic: wisdom is borne of humble, sincere reflection and removes us from our own complacency.
+My message though, however straightforward, is heuristic: Socratic wisdom is borne of humble, sincere reflection and removes us from our own complacency.
 Too much of a good thing is too little of anything else.
-We have so much at our fingertips for as long as we’re alive to grasp it, and we enable ourselves best by learning to live self-confidently.
+We have so much at our fingertips for as long as we’re alive to grasp it, and we enable ourselves best by learning to live in humility.
 Perhaps ironically, though, all this we begin to realise only once we learn that we’re not the only ones involved.